jostylr/role-dnd-hybrid/src/player.md

 ### Starting

 Create a backstory.
-From that, think about some basic skills that the character would have; these start at fair.
-A player can have 6 levels worth of harder skills starting at Mediocre.
+From that, think about skills that the character would have, abilities that go with them, and any deeper skills.

-Pick two attributes that will be at fair, based on the skills and backstory.
+The player has 40EP to spend amonst skills, attributes.
+These EP can be used up as training.
+For example, to get a dense information skill up to Mediocre it would take 2EP to get to Very poor, 4EP to poor, and 8 EP to Mediocre leading to 14EP.

 Gifts and faults add some more flavor and can give some bonuses or penalties as well.
 In character creation, gifts and faults may be taken and they can be there to balance one another out.
+One can also try and weight experience points for these as well, relating them to attributes as a guidepost.

-An increased attribute can be a gift, but it requires decreasing an attribute or two, depending on level.
-Nothing too extreme.
+Decreasing an attribute gives 10EP for the first, another 20EP for the next, and so on, but not advisable more than one level.
+This can be used for other attributes.
+An example might be a person who studies intensely and is therefore weak in strength or health.
+Or, conversely, someone who trains hard with fighting skills and lacks reasoning.

 ## Combat